kanno-soe/kanno-soe/Exposition/Theory.md

 understanding above, that to designate `a` is in the same moment to implicate the web of totality directly reachable from and including `a`.
 The formal model calls this **closed prime**.
 In this prime mode of designating, `a` *contains* the web, which is called **all in each**.

-Going in the opposite direction, from web to `a`, is very natural, as we defined the web in terms of `a` initially.
+Reaching in the opposite direction, from web to `a`, is very natural, as we defined the web in terms of `a` initially.
 For analytic purposes, the formalism considers that case separately and calls it **open prime**, but it’s still the straightforward fact that having defined the web from `a`, the web *contains* `a`, which is called **each in all**.